1. Vernazza, Cinque Terre

 With impressive historical buildings to match its 10 miles of sandy beach, Rimini has long been a favourite among Italian coastal towns.
 It is Italy's biggest beach resort – you could spend all day every day in different parts of the beach, and after a month you might still be discovering new spots.
 It's not all about swimming and sunbathing here, though, as Rimini's nightlife scene is almost as famous as its beach.
-And only an hour by train from Bologna, the capital of the region that gave the world Parmesan cheese, balsamic vinegar and so much more, Rimini is a gastronomic paradise.
+And only an hour away from Bologna on Frecciarossa or Frecciabianca trains, the capital of the region that gave the world Parmesan cheese, balsamic vinegar and so much more, Rimini is a gastronomic paradise.

 4. San Remo, Liguria

 Compared with its much noisier neighbours over the border on the Côte d'Azur, San Remo feels humble and understated despite its historic grandeur.
 That's not to say that there isn't glitz and glamour here.
 There is – epitomised by its imposing architecture.
 But there's also a lot more to this Italian Riviera gem.
 San Remo hosts a range of global events year-round, from the International Rally Challenge to the wildly popular Sanremo Music Festival television song contest.
 Oh, and did we mention that the train journey to San Remo, hugging the coastline between Imperia and Ventimiglia, is one of the most beautiful in Italy?

 5. Polignano a Mare, Puglia